Girish Yadav

-Mr. Yadav is member of the Bharatiya Janata Party and is a sitting member of the U.P.
+Yadav is member of the Bharatiya Janata Party and is a sitting member of the U.P.
 Vidhan Sabha (lower house of the state legislature).
-Mr. Yadav is an agriculturist by profession and has a special interest in social service.
-He holds three bachelors degrees: in Science, Education, Law.
+Yadav is an agriculturist by profession and has a special interest in social service.
+He holds three bachelor's degrees: in Science, Education, Law.

 Political career

-Girish Chandra Yadav was appointed to the cabinet of Yogi Adityanath in March 2017.
+Yadav was appointed to the cabinet of Yogi Adityanath in March 2017.
 He serves as the incumbent Minister of State for Sport And Youth Welfare.

 Social media

-Girish Chandra Yadav is an active user of social media including Twitter on which he has more than ten thousand followers.
+Yadav is an active user of social media including Twitter on which he has more than ten thousand followers.
 He has written more than two thousand tweets.